nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Type `> save src/test/data/ManualTesting/Test/newTaskManager.xml`

-#### Result

-Feedback shows:

-> New save location: src/test/data/ManualTesting/Test/newTaskManager.xml
+> New task added: Buy fruits<br/>

-The storage file is saved at the specified path.
+> Status: incomplete

+Newly added task should be at index #22 without any attributes below it.